Steely Dan: Touring, solo activity (2003–2017)

-After Becker's death (2017–present)
+After Becker's death (since 2017)

 Becker died from complications of esophageal cancer on September 3, 2017.
 In a note released to the media, Fagen remembered his longtime friend and bandmate, and promised to "keep the music we created together alive as long as I can with the Steely Dan band."
 After Becker's death, Steely Dan honored commitments to perform a short North American tour in October 2017 and three concert dates in the United Kingdom and Ireland for Bluesfest on a double bill with the Doobie Brothers.
 The band played its first concert following Becker's death in Thackerville, Oklahoma, on October 13.
 In tribute to Becker, they performed his solo song "Book of Liars", with Fagen singing the lead vocals, at several concerts on the tour.

 Becker's widow and estate sued Fagen later that year, arguing that the estate should control 50% of the band's shares.
 Fagen filed a counter suit, arguing that the band had drawn up plans in 1972 stating that band members leaving the band or dying relinquish shares of the band's output to the surviving members.
 In December, Fagen said that he would rather have retired the Steely Dan name after Becker's death, and would instead have toured with the current iteration of the group under another name, but was persuaded not to by promoters for commercial reasons.

 In 2018, Steely Dan performed on a summer tour of the United States with The Doobie Brothers as co-headliners.
 The band also played a nine-show residency at the Beacon Theatre in New York City that October.
 In February 2019, the band embarked on a tour of Great Britain with Steve Winwood.
 Guitarist Connor Kennedy of The Nightflyers joined the live band, beginning with a nine-night residency at The Venetian Resort in Las Vegas in April 2019.

 As of September 2021, the legal battle over the band's royalties was still ongoing, with Fagen speculating during an interview that "thousands of lawyers" were probably involved in the dispute.
+In July 2023, the Eagles announced Steely Dan would be the special guest of their The Long Farewell tour running from September to November 2023.
+In October 2023, Steely Dan was forced to cancel dates in Denver and Indianapolis after Fagen was hospitalized with an undisclosed illness.
+Sheryl Crow replaced the band in Denver and the Steve Miller Band in Indianapolis.
+The situation endured on November dates, as Tedeschi Trucks opened the Atlanta shows, and The Doobie Brothers performed as opening act in Charlotte, Raleigh, Lexington and St. Paul.
+By January 2024, Steely Dan rejoined the Eagles in Los Angeles.